What Is Yuzu?

 No, this funny-looking, seed-packed fruit isn’t a deformed lemon or a discolored orange.
 Instead, it’s another exotic citrus that you should be on your radar.

-About the size of a tangerine, yuzu is mainly cultivated in Japan, Korea, and China.
-It's incredibly fragrant, but also super sour and tart, which means it's not meant to be eaten as is.
-Instead, its zest and juice are used for flavoring in the kitchen.
+About the size of a tangerine, yuzu is an incredibly fragrant citrus fruit, but since it’s super sour and tart, it’s not eaten as-is.
+Instead, its zest and juice are used for flavoring in recipes.

 Whisked into a Salad Dressing